rentpath/mini_autobot/README.md

     $ bundle exec mini_autobot -t class_signin

-Read Rakefile for how to run test with default settings through rake tasks

 #### Debug output

 It's not good style to clutter your code with puts messages.
 Instead, use the